jupitercow/gravity-forms-post-updates/readme.txt

 == Changelog ==

+= 1.2.20 - 2015-06-07 =

+- Updated to hide update forms when user can't update.
+- Added "require_link" attribute to shortcode to require an edit link clicked on to show form.

 = 1.2.19 - 2015-06-07 =

 - When no title field is included, it no longer erases the title, same with content.